florianfelice/PYCOF/README.md

 * `str2bool`: converts string to boolean.
 * `wmape`: computes the [Weighted Mean Absolute Percentage Error](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) between two columns.
 * `mse`: computes the [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error) between two columns.
 Returns the RMSE (Root MSE) if `root` is set to `True`.

+## 3. FAQ

+### 3.1.
+How to use multiple credentials for `remote_execute_sql`?

+In the next release, the `credentials` argument will be able to take credentials path into account to load them.
+Then, you will be able to save multiple credential files (e.g. `/etc/config.json` and `/etc/MyNewHost.json`) and pass the path of your choice as a value for `credentials` in `remote_execute_sql` to use them.